The summer before your senior year of high school is an imperative time to accomplish tasks so that you’re prepared for the busy school year ahead.

 Decide whom you will ask for letters of recommendation – consider your teachers, coaches and counselors.
 Ensure you also give them a copy of your student activities resume so that they’re aware of your activities and are able to reference them if necessary.

-Fill out and submit letter of recommendation questionnaires if required by your teachers, coaches or counselors in order for them to consider writing a letter of recommendation for you.
+Fill out and submit letter of recommendation questionnaires if required by your school district, teachers, coaches or counselors in order for them to consider writing a letter of recommendation for you.
+Be sure they know details like the college in the fall (2021) you’d like to attend and any extracurricular activities you’re involved in.

-Contact professionals who you would like to job shadow – it may help you decide on potential career options and, as a result, potential colleges.
+Contact professionals who you would like to job shadow – it may help you decide on potential career options.
+Also, this could help you narrow down your list of potential colleges later in the year.

 Join mailing lists of your target colleges – it shows you are interested in the school, which looks great for potential admissions.

-Clean up your social media account and profiles – you never know when college admissions officers may look at them!
+Plans to attend the university of your choice could come to a halt if you’re not reflecting your best self on your social media accounts.
+Clean up your accounts and profiles – you never know when college admissions officers may look at them!